yuvalh10/Autonomous-Gate-Control-System/README.md

 ## How It Works
 1. **Entry Process:**
-   - User sends an entry command via Bluetooth or presses the entry button.
+   - User sends an entry command via Bluetooth.
    - The system checks if the max capacity is reached.
    - If space is available, the gate opens, the count increases, and the LCD updates.
    - If full, the gate remains closed, and a message is displayed.